How does hollow foot develop?

 - In rare cases, surgery may be required to sever adhesion of the ligament under the foot from the bone.

 Contrary to conventional approaches, Align Footwear® seeks to avoid bracing the foot with arch supports, compression pads and wedges.
 These types of pads impair mobility and weaken foot muscles.
-This is painful in the long term and may be difficult to remedy with exercises.
 The tri planar points in our insoles align the heel.
-Many of our customers report good pain relief, e.g. in a sunken forefoot, heel spurs, sciatic pain, knee pain, and much more.
-Our insoles work well with the foot exercises that are often recommended by foot specialists if you have foot problems and pain.
+Our insoles work well with the foot exercises that are often recommended by foot specialists if you have foot problems .
 If you force the foot into a specific position as you do when you have wedges, compression pads or arch supports, you minimise the effect of such foot exercises.

 The Align Footwear® insole is unique.
 There is no product like it on the market.
 It is important to adjust ankle position in order to optimise physical conditions and allow the foot muscles to move as nature intended.
 We have customers who are accustomed to standing or walking for more than 10 hours each day.
-They tell us that, when they have worn Align Footwear® insoles for a while, they feel very little or no pain.
+They tell us that, when they have worn Align Footwear® insoles for a while, they feel great Again.

 60-day Refund Policy